 - What do I want to develop as a practice that is meaningful for me and helping me to align with my values on a daily basis?

 - How can I focus on building my practice?

 - How much time can I set aside for my practice?

 - In what ways will my new practice support me?

 - Who will I become if I develop a habit of my practice?

 Writing is a form of spiritual practice too.
-As we write we clear our mind, body and heart from dysfunctional energy clutter that keeps us alert and worrying all the time.
-It also help us to release accumulated negative energy and emotions from our body.
+As we write we clear our mind, body, and heart from dysfunctional energy clutter that keeps us alert and worrying all the time.
+It also helps us to release accumulated negative energy and emotions from our bodies.
 Writing is a process connecting us with our subconscious.
 Therefore, writing is a catalyst to spiritual growth.

 If you are interested in learning more about these practices by joining online live Core Foundations coaching certification, please feel free to call us at +1-888-4030707 or reach us at firstname.lastname@example.org.